aarongustafson/aaron-gustafson.com/source/_posts/2015-06-05-bringing-sanity-and-order-to-device-testing.markdown

 If we really want to make things easy on ourselves (and our team), we should consider building a [pattern library](http://alistapart.com/blog/post/getting-started-with-pattern-libraries) before we build a single page of our website.

-Breaking our interfaces down into discrete, repeatable patterns (e.g. a label and form control, a tabbed interface, etc.) lets us look at each in isolation and test it that way too.
+Breaking our interfaces down into discrete, repeatable patterns (e.g., a label and form control, a tabbed interface, etc.) lets us look at each in isolation and test it that way too.
 Testing in isolation is far easier than trying to debug a page with a lot of moving parts.

 Gathering our patterns into a live, web-based pattern library  allows anyone on our team to collect the patterns they need to build a given interface as easily as they’d assemble a plate at a smörgåsbord.
 And if we really want to streamline the building and testing process, we can even [make the patterns importable into the live site](http://ianfeather.co.uk/a-maintainable-style-guide/) so everything stays in sync.